MannyIkomi/portfolio-nextjs-site/README.md

 ## Why did you chose Strapi and not Wordpress for my CMS?

 Wordpress was the first to come to mind, however the overall platform fell short for me as a designer/developer.
-Wordpress felt like to heavy of an abstraction, **even though it's the most popular solution does not mean it's the right one.** There were also whispers about security issues, bloated themes/plugins and overall poor developer experience. **I just wanted a simple way to define, administer, and consume my content via an API without having to dig into code to make changes.** That is how I stumbled across the concept of a _headless CMS_ – and eventually, [Strapi](https://strapi.io/).
+Wordpress felt like to heavy of an abstraction, **even though it's the most popular solution does not mean it's the right one.** There were also whispers about security issues, bloated themes/plugins and overall poor developer experience. **I just wanted a simple way to define, manage, and consume my content via an API without the overhead of writing/deploying it as a service.** That's when I came across the concept of a _headless CMS_ – and eventually, [Strapi](https://strapi.io/).